Financial Accounting IModule Details

 Course Description:

-After completion of the course students are expected to be able to:
+At the end of the course students will be expected to:

-1. Explain what accounting is about.
+(i) Outline what financial accounting is about.

-2. Understand and list the main users of accounting information.
+(ii) Identify the main users of accounting information.

-9. Account for depreciation of non-current assets.
+(viii) Account for depreciation of non-current assets.

 Prerequisites: UU-Bsc-IND100-ZM, UU-FNT-103-ZM